hallettj/git-format-staged/README.md

     $ git-format-staged --formatter 'prettier --stdin-filepath "{}"' 'src/*.js' 'src/*.jsx' 'src/*.ts'

-Simiarly, files can be excluded by prefixing a pattern with `!`.
+Files can be excluded by prefixing a pattern with `!`.
 For example:

     $ git-format-staged --formatter 'prettier --stdin-filepath "{}"' '*.js' '!flow-typed/*'